cornell-dti/trends-full-stack/README.md

 # [Fly-Chick](https://youtu.be/QSEdEJrdJX0?si=n-zejWv_VW6D28-1)

-A "standard" yet minimalist full-stack TypeScript web-application template using React/Vite on the frontend and Express on the backend, deployable on Fly.io.
+A "standard" yet modern full-stack TypeScript web-application template using React/Vite on the frontend and Express on the backend, bundled with Turborepo, and containerized with Docker.

 ## Using this example